yuhko-msft/microsoft-graph-docs/api-reference/beta/api/teamstab-create-chat.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Create (pin) a [tab](../resources/teamstab.md) to the specified [chat](../resources/chat.md).
-The corresponding app must already be [installed in the team](../api/teamsappinstallation-add.md).
+The corresponding app must already be installed in the chat.

 #### Permissions